- Full-time employees accrue eight hours of sick leave per month.

-- Employee is responsible for reporting absences to the appropriate administrator as soon as possible in compliance with department policies.
+- Employees are responsible for reporting their absences to the appropriate administrator as soon as possible in compliance with department policies.

-- Use of sick leave may be authorized by the supervisor for the following absences:
+- The use of sick leave may be authorized by the appropriate administrator for the following absences:

-- Illness or injury in the immediate family (close relative, domestic partner or other person residing in the immediate household of the employee, except domestic employees, roomers or roommates:
+- Illness, injury or disability of an immediate family member (close relative, domestic partner or other person residing in the immediate household of the employee, except domestic employees, roomers or roommates).